huggingface/speechbox/README.md

 If you want to contribute to this library, please check out our [Contribution guide](https://github.com/huggingface/speechbox/blob/main/CONTRIBUTING.md).
 You can look out for [issues](https://github.com/huggingface/speechbox/issues) you'd like to tackle to contribute to the library.
 - See [Good first issues](https://github.com/huggingface/speechbox/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) for general opportunities to contribute
+- See [New Task](https://github.com/huggingface/speechbox/labels/New%20Task) for more advanced contributions.
+Make sure to have read the [Philosophy guide](https://github.com/huggingface/speechbox/blob/main/CONTRIBUTING.md#philosophy) to succesfully add a new task.

 Also, say 👋 in our public Discord channel <a href="https://discord.gg/G7tWnz98XR"><img alt="Join us on Discord" src="https://img.shields.io/discord/823813159592001537?color=5865F2&logo=discord&logoColor=white"></a> under **ML for Audio and Speech**.
 We discuss the new trends about machine learning methods for speech, help each other with contributions, personal projects or just hang out ☕.